pranigopu/mastersProject/NOTES/generative-models-for-discrete-data/README.md

 ---

 # Introduction
 A generative model means a model that generates data based on a well-defined random process.
 For example, a Gaussian generative model generates data based on a normal distribution.
 In practice, a generative model is proposed to explain the observed data by showing how and with what likelihood the model could generate to the observed data.
 I  practice, we try to find the most plausible generative model that explains the observed data.
-As the topic suggests, we shall explore generative models that draw data from discrete sample spaces rather than continuous sample spaces.
+As the topic name suggests, we shall explore generative models that draw data from discrete sample spaces rather than continuous sample spaces.

 For each kind of generative model, we shall define: